Scaling Embedding Layers in Language Models: Architecture

-We evaluate the space usage and query latency of the f-gram embedding layer under various configurations.
-We show that latency is not a bottleneck for language model inference and the space costs are low due to the use of relatively inexpensive system memory or secondary storage.
+During inference, the f-gram embedding layer $\cF$ can be precomputed and stored in a lookup table, offloaded to system main memory or secondary storage while still permitting efficient retrieval.
+Meanwhile, the token embedding layer $\cT$ remains on the accelerator for decoding.
+In \Cref{subsec:inference_cost}, we evaluate the query latency and space usage of the f-gram embedding layer under various configurations.
+We show that the latency is not a bottleneck for language model inference and the space costs are low due to the use of relatively inexpensive system memory and solid-state drives.

-Using the setup described in \Cref{sec:exps_dolma}, we set the maximum \ngram{n} length to 5 and experiment with $|\Vfgram|$ being 10M, 100M, and 1B with embedding dimension of $d = 2048$ with 16-bit precision per floating point value.
-Experiments were conducted on a workstation with 64 Intel Xeon CPU cores and 512 GB of memory.
-Space and latency were measured for both in-memory and on-disk storage.
-In memory, embeddings are stored as a single matrix with a hash dictionary mapping f-grams to indices, while on-disk storage uses the Lightning Memory-Mapped Database \citep{lmdb} to directly store f-gram and embedding pairs on NVMe solid-state drives.

-\Cref{tbl:space} summarizes the space usage for both storage methods.
-In both cases, the space required increases linearly with the number of embedding vectors.
-The 10M and 100M f-gram embedding layers are able to fit within CPU memory, with the 10M layer requiring 41.4 GB.
-For on-disk storage, there is additional overhead as the same 10M layer occupies 77.3 GB storage.